astral-sh/uv/docs/concepts/projects.md

         └── __init__.py
 ```

-When creating a library, uv defines a build system and places the source code in placed in a `src`
+When creating a library, uv defines a build system and places the source code in a `src` directory.
-directory.
-These changes ensure that the library is isolated from any `python` invocations in the
+These changes ensure that the library is isolated from any `python` invocations in the project root
-project root and that distributed library code is well separated from the rest of the project source
+and that distributed library code is well separated from the rest of the project source code.
+The
-code.
-The project includes a package at `src/example_lib` that will be built and installed into the
+project includes a package at `src/example_lib` that will be built and installed into the project
-project environment.
+environment.

 ```toml title="pyproject.toml"
 [project]